 Supported by the Lunenfeld-Tanenbaum Research Institute, the Alliance for Human Development provides the institutional umbrella to support research that applies a transdisciplinary focus to improve the health and well-being of children across the life-course.
 Its mission is to generate new knowledge on the science behind human development, to develop effective interventions to improve maternal and child well-being, and to shape the national and global policy agenda in human development.

-With 225 principal investigators and over 1,000 trainees, SickKids Research Institute is Canada’s largest hospital-based, child health research institution.
-Nearly all of SickKids' clinical researchers are appointed by the Department of Paediatrics, with a large number cross-appointed with the other two lead departments.
+With over 200 principal investigators and 1,000 trainees, SickKids Research Institute is Canada’s largest hospital-based, child health research institution.
+Nearly all SickKids' clinical researchers are appointed in the Department of Paediatrics, with several cross-appointed to Nutritional Sciences, and Family and Community Medicine.

 TARGet Kids!, led by Drs.
 Patricia Parkin, Jonathon Maguire and Catherine Birken, provides helpful insight into the long-term effects of childhood conditions through engagement with primary care doctors.
 The project is a collaborative study between researchers and physicians that will improve the quality of children’s health as they grow into adulthood by addressing obesity, nutritional deficiencies and developmental problems.